hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 Validation Results
 ~~~~~~~~~~~~~~~~~~

-In this section, we validate the lid-driven cavity simulation by comparing 128×128
-simulation centerline velocity profiles with high-resolution (8192×8192 grid) reference
+This validation compares centerline velocity profiles on a 128×128 grid with reference
-data from Marchi et al. (2021).
-The plots were generated using the ``postprocess.py`` script.
-They show the u-velocity profiles along the vertical centerline (x = 0.5) as a function of y
-and the v-velocity profiles along the horizontal centerline (y = 0.5) as a function of x.
-The error metrics (maximum error and RMSE) for both components are also displayed.
+data on an 8192×8192 grid.
+Marchi and others published the reference data in 2021.
+The
+``postprocess.py`` script generated the plots.
+They show horizontal velocity on the
+vertical centerline and vertical velocity on the horizontal centerline.
+The plots also
+show the maximum error and root mean square error (RMSE).

 .. code-block:: bash